 On 16 December 2020, the Higher Regional Court Cologne handed down a decision and fully dismissed the claims of Effecten-Spiegel AG.
-Further, in a second decision handed down on 16 December 2020, the

-Higher Regional Court Cologne allowed the appeal of Deutsche Bank against the decision of the Regional Court Cologne dated 20 October 2017 and dismissed all related claims of the relevant plaintiffs.
+Further, in a second decision handed down on 16 December 2020, the Higher Regional Court Cologne allowed the appeal of Deutsche Bank against the decision of the Regional Court Cologne dated 20 October 2017 and dismissed all related claims of the relevant plaintiffs.
 The Higher Regional Court Cologne has granted leave to appeal to the German Federal Court of Justice ("BGH") as regards both decisions and all relevant plaintiffs have lodged their respective appeals with the BGH end of January and beginning of February 2021, respectively.
-Until 15 October 2021 the plaintiffs filed their reasonings of the appeal with the BGH.
-On 13 April 2022, Deutsche Bank filed its rejoinder in both the Effecten-Spiegel and the Nolle proceeding with the BGH.
-The BGH has scheduled a hearing date for 20 September 2022.
+The BGH held an oral hearing on 20 September 2022.
+According to its preliminary oral assessment, the BGH intends to again remand both cases back to the lower court (i.e. the Higher Regional Court Cologne) for a further clarification and assessment of relevant facts.
+It scheduled a separate date for the announcement of a decision on 13 December 2022.